lambdamikel/MegaLambda-x6/README.md

 I recommend soldering in the LED as the last step.
-Hook up the power supply and find the right orientation / polarity for the LED before soldering it in (like I say, I might have gotten the polarity of the footprint wrong on the PCB, so don't rely on it, double check it).
+Hook up the power supply and find the right orientation / polarity for the LED before soldering it in (don't rely on the footprint on the PCB, double check it).

 ![External Power Supply](images/ext-power.jpg)